-As a property manager, you know that it costs more to sign a new lease than to renew an existing one.
+As a property manager, you know it costs more to sign a new lease than to renew an existing one.
 Resident turnover is not only expensive but also significantly impacts your building’s NOI.
-One of the best ways to retain tenants and prevent turnover is to welcome new residents to your building.
+One of the best ways to retain tenants and prevent turnover is to properly welcome new residents to your building.

 Here are the top five ways to welcome new residents to your building:

 - Write a handwritten note

 - Send a thorough tenant welcome letter in advance

 - Create a neighborhood guide

 Your residents want to feel like your building is their home, not like they’re just another customer.
 And what better way to welcome them home than with a handwritten note?

 Handwritten notes provide an unbeatable personal touch.
 In fact, a 2018 study by two university professors found that handwritten notes boost positive emotions and well-being in recipients (and senders!) — those warm, fuzzy feelings that you remember long after the note is gone.